DSQL-MONGKEY/DSQL-MONGKEY/README.md

 Above all that, I enjoy design, sports, and gaming.
 I naturally have a good intuitive sense in the art-visual-related field, gotcha with that pixel-perfect taste! 🚀✨

-I am currently active in Bangkit Academy led by Google, GoTo, and Traveloka as a Cloud Computing☁️ Cohort ⚡.
+I am currently active at Bangkit Academy led by Google, GoTo, and Traveloka as a Cloud Computing☁️ Cohort⚡.

 ### Tech Stack ☄️